GooFit/GooFit/README.md

 > If you want to extend the Makefile system instead, copy a Makefile from a different directory, changing the relevent project name (only one program per directory supported), and make a new target in `examples/Makefile`.

 To add packages, use standard CMake tools.
-For example, to add [Boost](https://cmake.org/cmake/help/v3.7/module/FindBoost.html) 1.49+ filesystem and `TTreeReader` from ROOT:
+For example (CMake 3.5), to add [Boost](https://cmake.org/cmake/help/v3.7/module/FindBoost.html) 1.49+ filesystem and `TTreeReader` from ROOT:

 ```cmake
 set(Boost_USE_STATIC_LIBS OFF)